omertov/encoder4editing/README.md

-# encoder4editing
+# Desinging an Encoder for StyleGAN Image Manipulation
-Official implementation of "Desinging an Encoder for StyleGAN Image Manipulation"
+Official implementation of "Desinging an Encoder for StyleGAN Image Manipulation".
+Coming Soon!